-There are two critical processes that help ensure your applications are well-protected from malicious actors: Vulnerability scanning and penetration testing.
+There are two critical processes that help ensure your applications are well protected against malicious actors: vulnerability scanning and penetration testing.
 While both concepts aim to secure a particular aspect of the network or your application, they serve different purposes and aren’t interchangeable.

 In this article, we explore the differences and similarities of vulnerability scanning versus penetration testing to help you understand each approach’s unique role in bolstering defenses against your cybersecurity threats.

-Vulnerability scanning is a systematic process used to identify security weaknesses or vulnerabilities across your web application.
+Vulnerability scanning is a systematic process for identifying security weaknesses in your web application.
 It serves as the first line of defense in any security strategy, offering developers and teams a preliminary view of potential security risks that could be exploited if left untreated.

 Vulnerability scanning is often performed using automated tools rather than manual scans.
-Also, vulnerability scanning is largely generalized, casting a wide net that spans the entirety of the application—including the network—to give teams early visibility into potential impact and help them prioritize mitigation steps.
+Also, vulnerability scanning is largely generalized, casting a wide net across the entire application—including the network—to give teams early visibility into potential impact and help them prioritize mitigation steps.

 As part of the software development lifecycle (SDLC), vulnerability scans need to be performed on a regular basis to be effective.
 For instance, using a Static Application Security Testing (SAST) tool can scan your source code for vulnerabilities, while a Software Composition Analysis (SCA) tool focuses on open-source code and risks associated with third-party dependencies.

-Utilizing both tools helps support ongoing compliance requirements, keeps you up-to-date on your system’s security posture and informs you on the areas where it may need improvement.
-By performing vulnerability scanning regularly, your internal development teams will have ample time to address risks before they become significant issues.
+Utilizing both tools helps support ongoing compliance requirements, keeps you up to date on your system’s security posture, and informs you of areas where it may need improvement.
+By regularly performing vulnerability scanning, your internal development teams will have ample time to address risks before they become significant issues.

 Penetration testing, more commonly known as pen testing or ethical hacking, is the simulation of actual attack vectors to uncover paths or vulnerabilities in your web applications, IT infrastructure, and APIs that hackers may take.

-Pen testing aims to assess the effectiveness of existing security measures, identify potential points of entry for attackers, and evaluate your organization’s ability to detect and respond to security incidents.
+Pen testing aims to assess the effectiveness of existing security measures, identify potential entry points for attackers, and evaluate your organization’s ability to detect and respond to security incidents.

-Third-party security companies and consultants often conduct penetration tests to evaluate the response and capabilities of a business’s internal security teams.
-To execute this, testers employ a wide variety of tactics to help them breach a system’s defenses—like phishing, brute-force attacks, or SQL injections.
+Third-party security companies and consultants often conduct penetration tests to evaluate a business’s internal security teams’ response and capabilities.
+To execute this, testers employ a wide variety of tactics to breach a system’s defenses—such as phishing, brute-force attacks, or SQL injection.

 Penetration testing typically happens toward the end of the development cycle, often right before a major release.
-Tools like Wireshark, Nmap, Metasploit are a few examples of pen testing tools that can help you better understand where your vulnerabilities lie.
-Knowing how a skilled hacker can navigate a security system to their benefit helps your organization take advantage of any blind spots in your monitoring.
+Tools like Wireshark, Nmap, and Metasploit are examples of pen-testing tools that can help you better understand where your vulnerabilities lie.
+Knowing how a skilled hacker can navigate a security system to their advantage helps your organization identify and address any blind spots in your monitoring.

 While both vulnerability scanning and penetration testing are best practices for software security, they’re fundamentally different in what they can offer you.
 Let’s break this down:

-The key distinction lies in how wide or deep each method goes when evaluating your system’s security posture.
+The key distinction lies in how far each method extends when evaluating your system’s security posture.

-Vulnerability scanning focuses on the outermost layer of your application, scanning for known issues across a wide range of assets.
+Vulnerability scanning focuses on the outermost layer of your application and scans for known issues across a wide range of assets.
 Its holistic and broad-view approach lets it highlight potential weaknesses across your entire system.
 In layman’s terms, it’s a routine assessment of your app’s health and efficacy.
 This should be performed regularly throughout your SDLC and after every update or new patch is rolled out.

 On the other hand, penetration testing dives deeper into the innermost layers of your security system, uncovering risks in the application segmentation and intranet communications.
 It’s generally more focused on finding specific paths bad actors may take, rather than a wide scan that catches all possible avenues of entry.

-Vulnerability scanning relies heavily on automated tools compared to pen testing.
-This makes it more cost-effective and accessible to smaller companies, as it can be set to run in the background either constantly or on a schedule.
+Vulnerability scanning relies heavily on automated tools, whereas pen testing relies more on manual testing.
+This makes it more cost-effective and accessible to smaller companies, as it can run in the background either continuously or on a schedule.
 Specialized vulnerability scanning software is quick and highly accurate, making it an effective way to maintain ongoing awareness of your system’s security status.
 Even in the rare event of a false positive, features like the “defect mute” found in Kiuwan’s Code Analysis tool allow you to deduct false positives from your code assessment, enabling faster and more accurate scanning.

 Penetration testing tools combine automation with human-led expertise.
-The manual portion of penetration testing is usually what uncovers more deeply-rooted vulnerabilities, such as elements of intelligence that can successfully hack a company’s systems.
-Meanwhile, automated penetration testing allows the tester to uncover broader permutations and security variations continuously.
+The manual portion of penetration testing is usually what uncovers more deeply rooted vulnerabilities, such as intelligence that can successfully hack a company’s systems.
+Meanwhile, automated penetration testing enables testers to continuously uncover broader permutations and security variations.

-Depending on the level of development in your system, vulnerability scanning can be performed weekly or daily, with higher frequencies yielding the best results.
-A single scan doesn’t take long to conduct and it keeps you updated on new vulnerabilities or security weaknesses as they emerge.
+Depending on the level of development in your system, vulnerability scanning can be performed weekly or daily, with higher frequency yielding better results.
+A single scan doesn’t take long to conduct, and it keeps you updated on new vulnerabilities or security weaknesses as they emerge.

-Penetration testing, on the other hand, is usually conducted less frequently—often annually or biannually, due to its more intensive and time-consuming nature.
+Penetration testing, on the other hand, is usually conducted less frequently—often annually or biannually —due to its more intensive, time-consuming nature.
 A single pen test takes one to two weeks, depending on the size and complexity of the digital ecosystem, so the findings of the test aren’t immediately available for analysis.

 When it comes to required skills and expertise, vulnerability scanning has a much lower barrier to entry than penetration testing.
-It’s important for the software to be supervised by security professionals with knowledge of the network’s architecture in order to interpret the results and guide it in case it fails—however, the vulnerability scanning software itself does a lot of the day-to-day work.
+It’s important for the software to be supervised by security professionals with knowledge of the network’s architecture to interpret the results and guide it if it fails; however, the vulnerability-scanning software itself handles much of the day-to-day work.

 On the other hand, penetration testing can only be done by a seasoned ethical hacker.
 Pen testers are often knowledgeable in network security, cryptography, and programming, allowing them to simulate sophisticated real-world attacks either individually or as part of a testing team.
 Additionally, penetration testers must think like cybercriminals, using their creativity and technical expertise to bypass security measures and uncover hidden vulnerabilities.